-- The Archaeologists in Requiem Chevalier Vampire are resurrected with no skin and have to spend most of their time floating in tanks; when one of them needs to venture outside their servants promptly flay some poor schmuck alive (with lots of screaming and thankfully some discretion shots) so the master can wear their skin.
+- The Archaeologists in Requiem Vampire Knight are resurrected with no skin and have to spend most of their time floating in tanks; when one of them needs to venture outside their servants promptly flay some poor schmuck alive (with lots of screaming and thankfully some discretion shots) so the master can wear their skin.

 - The T-1000 from Terminator 2: Judgment Day kills its victims and mimics their appearance.

 - Also happened with the Terminatrix of Terminator 3: Rise of the Machines.
 The current Arnie even lampshades it.

 - Terminator Salvation has Skynet use Brain Uploading and the tech used to build the Arnies to resurrect Marcus.
 He's essentially a cloned and genetically modified human brain, heart and skin over a termie endoskeleton.
 So it's not that he's a cyborg with artificial limbs, but a robot with artificial flesh.
 Yikes.